mapbox/mapbox-gl-native/platform/ios/DEVELOPING.md

 * `make iframework` builds a dynamic framework in the Debug configuration for devices and the iOS Simulator.
 The CocoaPods pod downloads the output of this target.
 * `make ipackage-sim` builds a dynamic framework in the Debug configuration for the iOS simulator.
 This is the fastest target.
 * `make ipackage-strip` builds both dynamic and static frameworks in the Debug configuration, stripped of debug symbols, for devices and the iOS Simulator.
+* `make ifabric` builds a special static framework for compatibility with the Fabric Mac application.

 You can customize the build output by passing the following arguments into the `make` invocation: